-Essentially, the purpose of MRP systems is to tell you the number of materials and finished goods you need to meet demand and at what point you’ll need those quantities.
+Essentially, the purpose of MRP systems is to tell you the number of materials and finished goods you need to meet demand planning and at what point you’ll need those quantities.
 Your MRP will be able to figure out these quantities by using your:

-Machines and tools needed.
+Machines and tools needed

 Automated manufacturing processes will save you time and money by improving the accuracy of your shop floor control.

 Using automated tools will allow you to collect in-depth data, providing you with an overview of the shop floor production processes.

 Streamline how you develop your schedules with automated production scheduling and have materials and resources assigned to manufacturing orders automatically.

 Have a centralized overview of your entire shop floor in manufacturing to view:

 Cloud manufacturing software is built to support shop floor planning by giving you the tools you need.